Parity and Exotic Combinatorial Formulae for Finite-Type Invariants of Virtual Knots: Background

+There are two known methods for showing that a Kauffman finite-type invariant is not of GPV finite-type.
+The first is invariance under the virtualization move.
+The second, more general method, is to employ twist lattices.
+As both techniques are used in this paper, we discuss both of them at length.

+The \emph{virtualization move} at a crossing in a knot diagram is as shown on the left hand side of Figure \ref{virtmv}.
+In \cite{KaV}, it was shown that the Jones polynomial is invariant under the virtualization move.
+Hence, all of the the Kauffman finite-type invariants obtained from it also have this property.
+More generally, Khovanov homology with arbitrary coefficients is also invariant under the virtualization move \cite{Kh}.
+However, in \cite{C2}, it was proved that there are no nonconstant integer valued GPV finite-type invariants that are invariant under the virtualization move.
+Hence, to show that an integer valued Kauffman finite-type invariant is not of GPV finite-type, it is sufficient to prove that it is invariant under the virtualization move.
+For further discussion of the virtualization move, see \cite{FKM, Ma3}.

+Note that the virtualization move has a Gauss diagram description: it changes the direction of the arrow of the crossing without changing the sign (see right hand side of Figure \ref{virtmv}).

-In \cite{C1}, the first named author extended Eisermann's twist lattices \cite{E} to Kauffman and GPV finite-type invariants of virtual knots (also see \cite{E} for related references).
-This provides an elementary tool by which to distinguish the two flavors of finite-type.
-An example of a twist sequence for Kauffman finite-type invariants is:
+A more general method for distinguishing Kauffman and GPV finite-type invariants was given by the first named author in \cite{C1}.
+There, Eisermann's twist lattices \cite{E} were extended to Kauffman and GPV finite-type invariants of virtual knots (also see \cite{E} for related references).
+In the present paper, twist lattices will be used to show that some combinatorial formulae are of Kauffman finite-type but not GPV finite-type.

-An example of a twist sequence for GPV finite-type invariants is (called a \emph{fractional} twist sequence):
+Recall that $\mathscr{D}$ is the set of Gauss diagrams on $\mathbb{R}$ or $S^1$.
+A \emph{twist sequence} is a function $\Phi:\mathbb{Z} \to \mathscr{D}$ such that the terms $\Phi(k)$ are identical outside a pair of disjoint intervals and inside the pair of intervals, the terms resemble one of the rows of the following diagram.

+Note that the $k$-th term of the sequence in the first row has $|2k-1|$ arrows in the distinguished pair of arcs.
+Alternatively, we have the second row where every $k$-th term has $|2k|$ arrows in the distinguished pair of arcs.

+The \emph{type} of a twist sequence is given by the word $XYZ$.
+The character $X=E$ if there is an $E$ven number of arrows in each term and $X=O$ if there is an $O$dd number of arrows in each term.
+The character $Y=S$ if the ordering of the endpoints in the right vertical interval is the $S$ame as the ordering in the left vertical interval and $Y=B$ if the ordering on the right is $B$ackwards.
+The character $Z=L$ or $R$ according to whether the arrow(s) in the $k=1$ term point $L$eft or $R$ight.
+(Note: For twist sequences on $S^1$, the parameter $Z$ is dropped.)
+For more details on twist sequences and their types, the reader is referred to \cite{C1}.

+A \emph{fractional twist sequence} is the same as twist sequence except that inside the pair of distinguished intervals, the terms are as in the following table.

+A fractional twist sequence is said to be of type $FYZ$ where $F$ stands for fractional and $Y$ and $Z$ are as above.
+Note that the distinguished arrows in a twist sequence of type $\text{FSZ}$ intersect one another.
+On the other hand, the distinguished arrows in a twist sequence of type $\text{FBZ}$ do not intersect one another.